GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The problem is that coding isn’t fun if all you can do is call things out of a library, if you can’t write the library yourself.
+> ### Flaws in computer programs are usually called bugs.
+It makes programmers feel good to imagine them as little things that just happen to crawl into our work.
+In reality, of course, we put them there ourselves.
 >
-> ~ *Donald Knuth*
+> ~ *Marijn Haverbeke*

 ---
 ## 🏎 Quick Facts